Killinskillz69/Nineteen69-paystring.crypto.com-/CC0-license.md

 This wiki is in the public domain, being freely editable by anyone.
 The license is CC0, "no rights reserved".
 The full license is available [here](https://creativecommons.org/share-your-work/public-domain/cc0/).
+By editing this wiki you agree to put your work in the public domain under a CC0 license.